cvlasin/FdF/README.md

 # FdF
-Projecting a 2D map in 3D
+Projecting a 2D map in a 3D enviorment using the minilibx library